 Expectations for Parents/Guardians of Students

-The FLASF Virtual Fair will take place over multiple days and at different times.
-Please refer to the schedule and ensure you child attends all required events and judging times.
+The FLASF Science Fair will take place over two days.
+Please refer to the Schedule and ensure that your student attends all required events and judging times.

 - Participants will, at all times, respect the rights of other participants.